MegalithOfficial/meg.db/README.md

 ## Experimental Save Method

 All databases come equipped with an advanced saving method that offers significantly improved performance.
-However, this method is still in development, and while the chance of data loss is minimal, it's recommended to use it at your own risk.
+However, this method is still in development.

 ### Activation: